Quick Maple Glazed Pecans

 Shelled Pecans – Use pecan halves and not chopped pecans.

-Maple Syrup – Make sure your using pure maple syrup for the best quality.
+Maple Syrup – Make sure you’re using pure maple syrup for the best quality.

 Instructions